adrydry/Learning-DevOps/30 days devops with Shack.md/Day 2.md

 Maven is a build automation tool and project management tool.
 We use Maven to:
 - Create the java based project;
-- Modify different things inside the project
+- Build and Modify different things inside the project

 ## Structure of a Java based Project

 - scr : this folder contains the main source code of our project
 - pom.xml: Files that contains different informations, properties, plugins: to perform different tasks, dependencies about the application.
 This file can be modified based on the requirements.
-When we run any maven command, it searchs first for the pom.xml file because it contains all the informations to be used for the application.
+When we run any maven command, it searchs first for the pom.xml file because it contains all the informations to be used for the application (which dependencies, which plugins,...).

 ## How to create Java based project using maven